Functional Strength Moves for Everyday Life

 How to Do It: Stand up straight with your feet a little wider than your shoulders, toes slightly pointed out.
 Hold your arms out in front of you at chest height.
 Pushing your buttocks back and down, and keeping your chest up, lower your body until your hamstrings come close to your calves.
 Then engage your core and jump up, raising your arms up overhead, so your feet come off the ground with your body in a straight line.
 When you land, lower back down into a squat and then rise back up to a standing position.
 That’s one rep. Perform 10 to 15 reps.

 Be careful not to… come down too hard on your feet.
 Maintaining control throughout the movement allows you to properly work your muscles and lower back into a squat effectively after jumping.

 If you plop down onto a chair, instead of lowering your body with control, try…

 What It Does: Improves lower-body power by strengthening your legs and core

 How to Do It: Stand with your feet hip-width apart and your hands on your hips.
 Keep your chest lifted and your shoulders back and down.
 Engage your abdominals.
 Step forward with your right leg, lowering your hips until both knees are bent at about 90 degrees; make sure your right knee is aligned above your ankle.
 Keep your weight in your heels as you push back up to the starting position.
 Perform 10 repetitions before switching legs.
 Complete two sets.

-Be careful not to: Lean your torso forward when you lunge; this is how you avoid straining your back and putting pressure on your front knee.
-Picking a point in front of you to focus on can help you stay upright.
+Be careful not to… lean your torso forward when you lunge; this avoids straining your back and putting pressure on your front knee.
+Pick a point in front of you to focus on to help you stay upright.